How to avoid getting a bruised face when shooting

 Remember, it’s better to start with the scope’s eyepiece too far away than too close.
 Scope bite from a powerful rifle doesn’t just hurt – it can cut you, and smash your spectacles if you wear them.

 I suggest you then try a few shots, remembering that in the field the terrain may force you to adopt shooting positions which are far from ideal, as well as the usual ones of standing, kneeling, sitting, prone, and using a stick to steady your rifle.
 Some positions may put the scope uncomfortably close to your eye if you opt for the minimum eye relief.

+A few years ago a member of the British Sporting Rifle Club gave me a lesson with a stalking rifle.
 His advice was to always try to shoot in a comfortable, head-up position: “The image in the scope should be like sitting in your armchair at home, watching TV”.